Wednesday, July 22, 2009

 4) If you say you're going to do something (call, visit, etc.) make sure to do it promptly.

-5) Watch your language - Instead of calling the baby "it" ask if the gender is known so you can use "he" or "she".
+5) Watch your language - For later losses where the gender is known, use "he" or "she" rather than calling the baby "it".
 If the baby was given a name try to remember it and use that.

-7) If you know the person well, consider finding a thoughtful gift you can give so the parents can have something tangible in memory of their baby.
-Some ideas: a nice frame for footprints or pictures, a live plant, a blanket, a parent/child figurine, a memory book, a necklace or bracelet, something you made yourself, or plant a tree in memory of the baby.
+7) If you know the person well, consider finding a thoughtful gift so the parents can have something tangible in memory of their baby.
+Some ideas: a nice frame for footprints or pictures, a plant, a blanket, a parent/child figurine, a memory book, a necklace or bracelet, something you made yourself, or plant a tree in memory of the baby.

 8) Please, please, please be a friend instead of just avoiding the person!
 Don't know what to say?
 Then say "I'm sorry, I don't know what to say."